The Top 10 Indoor Cycling Platforms and Apps to Get You Through the Winter

 You can also create group rides on any route that Fulgaz offers and keep track of where all your training buddies are on the course via the leaderboard on your screen.
-Unlike Zwift, Fulgaz doesn’t offer power ups, drafting, or anything else artificial to boost your performance.
-It’s just you, your watts, and trying to beat your friends to the finish line.Section divider
+Fulgaz even has “Transitioning from Rouvy” and “Transitioning from Zwift” guides to help you seamlessly incorporate Fulgaz into your training routine if you’re new to the platform.Section divider

 Free Trial: Yes, 14 days

 Unless you’ve been living under a rock, you’ve probably heard of, or used, Zwift.
 Zwift offers multiple routes, locations, and “worlds” (the Zwift world is called Watopia and is getting near-constant updates to scenery and difficulty, like with the newly released Urukazi routes as part of the Makuri Islands world).
 You can cruise through Innsbruck or ride your bike up Mt.
 Everest.
 Choose a structured workout or free ride.
-Not to mention Zwift has a stronghold on partnerships with top-tier athletes like Jan Frodeno and Lucy Charles—both regularly host virtual group rides on the platform.
+Not to mention Zwift has a stronghold on partnerships with top-tier athletes like Daniela Ryf and Jan Frodeno—both regularly host virtual group rides on the platform.
 You can even watch a replay of your rides with the relatively new feature of Holoreplay, in case you want to relive that epic surge at the end of your virtual race.

 Free Trial: Yes, 30 days